bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

    This table is used to define the output parameters of the operation.
    The list may be left empty if the operation does not return any data.
-   To add a new parameter, click the green plus icon and specify the name and type of the parameter.
+   To add a new parameter, click the green plus icon and specify the name, type and description of the parameter.

 Mapping of process data
    For each defined output parameter you must now specify the value that